 Ghost is a pretty unusual supplement company in that they prefer to call themselves a “lifestyle sports nutrition brand,” decorating their website with workout playlists, fitness content, and interviews with DJs and entrepreneurs.

-We’ve tried their whey and their BCAAs, but their Ghost Legend pre-workout is their flagship product.
+We’ve tried their whey and their BCAAs, but their Ghost Legend pre workout is their flagship product.
 It comes in Blue Raspberry and Fruit Punch flavors but they’ve also come out with two sour flavors, Watermelon and Black Cherry, in a fun partnership with the kids’ candy brand Warheads®.
-Here’s our review of Sour Watermelon.
+We’re happy to report that Legend passed with flying colors: it’s effective, science backed, and absolutely delicious.

 One scoop is 5 calories and 1 gram of carbohydrates.
 It’s split up into two blends, Ghost Smart Energy® and Ghost Legend®.